Karalee, Queensland: Education

 Karalee State School is a government primary (Prep-6) school for boys and girls at 77 Arthur Summervilles Road (27.5626°S 152.8254°E).
 In 2017, the school had an enrolment of 566 students with 35 teachers (32 full-time equivalent) and 22 non-teaching staff (13 full-time equivalent).
 The school includes a special education program.
 Karalee State School has three houses: Nowra, Kalara and Summerville.

+There are no secondary schools in Karalee.
+The nearest government secondary school is Ipswich State High School in Brassall to the south-east.

+There are numerous non-government schools in Ipswich and its suburbs.

 Amenities

 Karalee has one shopping village with a Woolworths, a Coles, a newsagent and other stores.
 Karalee has a scouts base, a rugby league team, a swimming club and a tennis club.

 The Ipswich City Council operates a fortnightly mobile library service which visits the shopping centre.